albertofrizzera/VT-RSBS/README.md

 Each dataset should be downloaded and preprocessed accoring to the instructions in [dataset preparation](assets/dataset_preparation.md).

 ## Benchmark Models
-The following figures report results on zero-shot classification, linear probing and retrieval of the models in literature up to now.
-There are original models, as well as models fine-tuned on remote sensing datasets.
+The following figures report average performance on zero-shot classification, linear probing and retrieval of some models.

 For a detailed breakdown on each dataset, refer to the [report](md_files/single_model_breakdown.md).